deepmark/c2pa-soft-binding-stack/README.md

   auto-pushes the resulting manifest store + binding to `resolution-api`.
 - **`watermark-vigil-128`** (port 8101) — soft-binding watermark plugin
   for `me.deepmark.audio.vigil.128`.
-Currently a deterministic SHA-256[:16]
+Current implementation is a passthrough dummy: it stores `sha256(bytes) -> binding_value` in a process-local map at `/embed` time and looks the value up at `/detect` time.
+The binding value itself is minted by ingestion-api and handed to the plugin via the `X-Binding-Value` request header.
-  dummy — drop in real DSP without touching anything else (see [src/plugins/watermark/vigil-128/README.md](src/plugins/watermark/vigil-128/README.md)).
+  Drop in real DSP without touching the FastAPI surface (see [src/plugins/watermark/vigil-128/README.md](src/plugins/watermark/vigil-128/README.md)).
-- **`mongo`** — backing store for `resolution-api`.
-The ingestion service is filesystem-only; it does not touch Mongo.
+- **`mongo`** — backing store for **both** APIs.
+Each owns an independent database on the same dev cluster (`c2pa_ingestions` for ingestion-api; `c2pa_soft_bindings` for resolution-api).
+In production they can point at completely separate clusters via `MONGODB_URL`.
+Ingestion-api additionally writes signed assets and raw manifest bytes to a filesystem volume (`STORAGE_ROOT`) — the binary artifacts don't fit cleanly into Mongo and live separately from the indexed `IngestionRecord`s.

 ### Data flow (`POST /ingest`)